hxtree/galaxyops/platform/README.md

 ## Curated List of Recommend Packages

-At a base level a platform can be a curated list of perfered packages such as the one below.
+At a base level a platform can be a curated list of preferred packages such as the one below.

 ### Database